VoronDesign/VoronUsers/printer_mods/PurchenZuPoden/V0SKIRT_W_DISPLAY/README.md

 - The small bottom acrylic panel in the back is not used

 - The acrylic backpanel is cut to a height of 240mm

+- The Display Case (case.stl) needs a little bit of support